savannstm/rvpacker-txt-rs/README.md

   write
-          Writes translated files using original files from "original" or "data" ("Data") folders of input directory and writes results to "output" folder of output directory.
+          Writes translated files using original files from "original" or "data" ("Data") folders of input directory and writes results to "output" folder of output directory. migrate
+          Migrates v1/v2 projects to v3 format.
+Note: maps names are implemented differently in v3, so you should do read --append after migrate, and then insert translated maps names next to Mapxxx.json comments that contain an original map name.

 Options:
   -i, --input-dir <INPUT_PATH>